Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 = Prepublish =

-If you have purchased the prepublish add-on, you should see a Prepublish feature on the top of any unpublished page in preview mode.
+If you have purchased the Prepublish add-on, you should see a Prepublish feature on the top of any unpublished page in preview mode.

 Clicking on this button will trigger the Prepublish check, which provides live results of the accessibility and quality of the page.